Homely/Homely.AspNetCore.Hosting.CoreApp/README.md

-# Homely - ASP.NET Core WebApi core library.
+# Homely - ASP.NET Core 'Hosting' core application-library.
-This library contains an opinioned `program.cs` class which is to reduce the ceremony for creating WebApi's.
+This application-library contains an opinioned `program.cs` class which is to reduce the ceremony for creating ASP.NET Core "Web Hosting" applications.

 Basically, we (at Homely) use the same `program.cs` code for litterally all of our microservices.
 So instead of just copying/pasting this code or having [this same code in our Template](https://github.com/Homely/Homely.AspNetCore.WebApi.Template), we've provided this code as a NuGet package so it's easy to update all-or-any microservice if we decide to change something (e.g. we decide to change to a different logging framework).